tomhea/flip-jump/README.md

 **stl** (standard library files - macros):
   - runlib.fj   - constants and initialization macros.
-  - bitlib.fj   - macros for manipulating bits.
-  - veclib.fj   - macros for manipulating bit vectors (i.e. numbers).
+  - bitlib.fj   - macros for manipulating binary variables and vectors (i.e. numbers).
   - mathlib.fj  - advanced math macros (mul/div).
   - hexlib.fj   - macros for manipulating hexadecimal variables and vectors.
   - declib.fj   - macros for manipulating decimal variables and vectors.
-  - iolib.fj    - input/output macros, number casting.
+  - iolib.fj    - input/output macros, bit/hex/dec casting.
   - ptrlib.fj   - pointers, stack and functions.

-**tests** (flipjump programs), for example:
+**tests** (FlipJump programs), for example:
   - compiled/   - the designated dir for the assembled test/ files.
   - inout/      - .in and .out files for each test in the folder above.
   - calc.fj     - command line 2 hex/dec calculator, ```a [+-*/%] b```.
   - func.fj     - performs function calls and operations on stack.
+  - hexlib.fj   - tests the basic macros in stl/hexlib.fj.

 # Read More

-A more detailed explanations and the specifications of the FlipJump assembly can be found in the [FlipJump esolangs page](https://esolangs.org/wiki/FlipJump).
+More detailed explanation and the specifications of the FlipJump assembly can be found on the [FlipJump esolangs page](https://esolangs.org/wiki/FlipJump).

 Start by reading the [bitlib.fj](stl/bitlib.fj) standard library file.
-That's where the flipjump magic begins.
+That's where the FlipJump magic begins.

 You can also write and run programs for yourself!
 It is just [that](#how-to-run) easy :)